Tips for Connecting Hidden Pins with Altium Designer

 By far, the greatest form of entertainment is magic and even a century after his death Harry Houdini is still hailed as the magician ever.
 Although, acclaimed for his various escapes, Houdini was the first to perform the often duplicated “Vanishing Elephant” magic trick.
 Of course, the elephant, named Jennie, did not vanish but was only hidden from the vast majority of the spectators.
 When designing a highly congested printed circuit board (PCB), it can be advantageous to hide portions of the circuitry to improve clarity and readability.
 Even though, hidden these circuit elements are still a part of your design.

-The most common circuit elements to render invisible are power pins, such as power supply voltages and grounds for integrated circuit (IC) components, that have minimal interconnectivity with other components.
+The most common circuit elements to render invisible is a power pin, such as power supply voltages and grounds for integrated circuit (IC) components, that have minimal interconnectivity with other components.
 Additionally, multi-part components that may have internal connections and limited external connections and unused pins may also be hidden.
-Using hidden pins can be helpful for viewing your schematic, but care must be taken to ensure that all active pins are properly connected.
+Using hidden power pins can be helpful for viewing your schematic, but care must be taken to ensure that all active pins are properly connected.
 Altium Designer makes setting the visibility of your component pins simple and provides checks to ensure that all pins are connected prior to creating your board layout.
 Let’s take a look at how to set pin visibility and then some tips on connecting hidden pins.

 Setting the Visibility of Your Component Pins